NoesisGUI

 Fonts assets

-Similar to XAMLs, each time you drop a .ttf, .otf or .ttc file into your project it is imported automatically.
-An editor window is implemented for displaying attributes like Family, Weight, Style and Stretch along with a render preview.
+Similar to XAMLs, each time you drop a .ttf, .otf, or .ttc file into your Unity project, it is automatically imported by NoesisGUI.

 Unity3DTutorialImg220.png